Luther King daughter attacks ex-Trump aide

 Martin Luther King's daughter rubbishes Bannon claim about Trump

-The daughter of civil rights icon Martin Luther King has debunked a claim that the civil rights icon would have been "proud of" Donald Trump.
+The daughter of civil rights icon Martin Luther King has rejected a claim that the civil rights icon would have been "proud of" Donald Trump.

 Steve Bannon - formerly President Donald Trump's top strategist - told the BBC Mr King would have approved of the US president's economic policies.